ibm-cloud-docs/cephaas/preinstallation_checklist.md

 {: #pre-order-check}

 Before you place the order, you must confirm if the following criteria to install the pod in your data center are met:
 *  Identify an IBM Cloud region closest to the physical location of your data center where the pod resides.
 The network latency between your data center and the selected IBM Cloud region that will run the control plane must maintain a network round-trip time (RTT) of less than or equal to 200 milliseconds.
-For more information, see [Network latency].
+For more information, see [Network latency](/docs/cephaas?topic=cephaas-network_latency_main).
 *  Confirm that the site and environment requirements to place the pod are met.
-For more information, see [Site-planning and environmental requirements].
+For more information, see [Site-planning and environmental requirements](/docs/cephaas?topic=cephaas-pre_installation_checklist#site-plan-env-req).

 ## {{site.data.keyword.cephaas_full_notm}} requirements
 {: #sds-sys-req}